ldiw-legacy/LDIR-Mobile/CONTRIBUTING.md

 ### Step 8: Landing

-In order to land, a Pull Request needs to be reviewed and [approved]() by at least one LDIR Collaborator and pass a [CI (Continuous Integration) test run](#ci-testing).
+In order to land, a Pull Request needs to be reviewed and [approved]() by at least one World Cleanup Collaborator and pass a [CI (Continuous Integration) test run](#ci-testing).
 After that, as long as there are no objections from a Collaborator, the Pull Request can be merged.
 If you find your Pull Request waiting longer than you expect, see the [notes about the waiting time](#waiting-until-the-pull-request-gets-landed).